 Digital Vision: COP26 – Foreword

-Clay Van Doren – Chief Executive Officer, Atos UK&I and Northern Europe
+Clay Van Doren – Chief Executive Officer, Atos UK & Ireland and Northern Europe

-Later this year global leaders will gather in Glasgow for the 26th United Nations Climate Change Conference, COP26.
+Global leaders will shortly gather in Glasgow for the 26th United Nations Climate Change Conference, COP26.
 This event will be the most important milestone in the global fight against climate change since the Paris Climate Agreement was signed in 2015.
 In the six years that have passed since the Paris Agreement was reached, it is fair to say that results have been mixed.
 While significant progress towards cutting emissions has been made, the pace of this change is far behind what is needed to avoid catastrophic climate change becoming a reality.

 Ahead of the COP26 Summit, Atos has dedicated the latest entry in our Digital Vision series to examining the role digital can play in making net zero a reality.
 Bringing together contributions from Atos’ own experts, as well as senior figures from the worlds of business and politics, this report shines a light on how digital solutions are essential to achieving a decarbonized future.